TheKotlinDev/SpringBoot-Elasticsearch-example-using-JEST/README.md

       # - org.springframework.boot.autoconfigure.data.elasticsearch.ElasticsearchAutoConfiguration
 ```

+An instance of elasticsearch will now run inside your application.
 Note.
 This is not recommended but can be done for development purposes.

 ### Extra information about JEST